 What are your party’s priorities?

-We're for a democratic, secular, and federal Iran.
-We strongly believe in the separation between state and religion, and we are also for a system where every ethnic group—Kurds, Azerbaijanis, Baluchis—can have self-rule, governing their local and regional affairs through elected bodies.
-We believe in the importance of social, political, and civil movements in a broad coalition to bring about powerful change in Iran for labor, women’s and students’ movements, and ethnic minorities.
+We're for a democratic, secular and federal Iran.
+We strongly believe in the separation between state and religion, and we are also for a system where every ethnic group – Kurds, Azerbaijanis, Baluchis – can have self-rule, governing their local and regional affairs through elected bodies.
+We believe in the importance of social, political and civil movements in a broad coalition to bring about powerful change in Iran, for labour, women’s and students’ movements and ethnic minorities.

 Does your party believe in establishing a larger, cross-border Kurdistan?

-How do you feel about Iran’s relationship with Syria and other neighboring countries?
+How do you feel about Iran’s relationship with Syria and other neighbouring countries?

-We are strongly against the Islamic republic’s foreign policies toward its neighbors in exporting the "Islamic Revolution" to the world by harboring and protecting terrorists in the region.
+We are strongly against the Islamic republic’s foreign policies towards its neighbours in exporting the "Islamic Revolution" to the world by harbouring and protecting terrorists in the region.
 So we are against any intervention in Syria.
 Syria’s people must decide their own fate and we support them in their fight.